Obviously microgreens placed under a light source grow more vigorous than without light.

 Bull's Blood Beets Day 12: LED shop light (left), LED grow light (right).

 With the beets, the growth is different.
-The shop lights produce a darker leaf and the plants grow shorter but wider.
-It's not that the germination is different, rather, the plants are more broad with larger leaves.
+The shop lights produce a darker leaf, and the plants grow shorter but broader.
+It’s not that the germination is different.
+Instead, the plants are more broad with larger leaves.

 Day 16

-Bull's Blood Beets Day 16: LED shop light on left and LED grow light on right.
+Bull’s Blood Beets Day 16: LED shop light on the left and LED grow light on the right.

 As you can see, the beets grown under the shop lights are uniform, dense, and have great color.
-The microgreen beets on the right are leggy, straggly, lighter green, and smaller leaf size.
+The microgreen beets on the right are leggy, straggly, lighter green, and smaller leaf sizes.

 The legginess of the LED grow lights surprised me.
 I expected them to be more compact.
 Maybe the light is not intense enough for the red-leaf microgreens?